Scaramouche (novel): The Sword

 In 1792, Paris is up in arms and the Tuileries are stormed by a mob.
 Mme. de Plougastel and Aline are there and in grave danger because the former's husband is a counter-revolutionary.
 Returning from an errand in Brittany, Moreau learns that his godfather needs travel permits to allow these two women to leave Paris, and he travels to Gavrillac to visit de Kercadiou.
 De Kercadiou tells him of the plight of Aline and Mme. de Plougastel in Paris.
 Moreau agrees to rescue Aline, but does not agree to help Mme. de Plougastel until Kercadiou reveals to Andre-Louis that Mme. de Plougastel is his mother.
 Moreau secures the needed travel permits and leaves to deliver them to the women.

 However, before he arrives, de La Tour d'Azyr, on the run from the mob, seeks shelter in the same apartment as the women.
 He and Andre-Louis draw pistols on each other.
 Mme. de Plougastel is forced to reveal that the Marquis is Moreau's father.
 Andre-Louis refuses to reconcile with the Marquis but decides to end the feud with him and gives him one of the travel permits.
 De La Tour d'Azyr crosses safely to Austria and enters the service of the king of Austria.

 Moreau knows that he cannot remain in Paris, or even in France, because of his recent actions.
 He decides to cross the border with the women and his godfather.
 After safely escaping from Paris and returning to relative safety in Gavrillac, Andre-Louis and Aline unravel their misconceptions about their feelings for each other and declare their love.

 Scaramouche the Kingmaker

-A decade later, Sabatini wrote a sequel titled Scaramouche the Kingmaker that was not as well received.
+A decade later, Sabatini wrote a sequel titled Scaramouche the Kingmaker that was not as well received, but earned commercial success, appearing on the very first New York Times bestseller list.
 It was Sabatini's first attempt at a series.

 The book continues the adventures of Andre-Louis Moreau, beginning where the original Scaramouche ends.
 Moreau conceives and then masterminds, with the Baron de Batz, a plan to destroy the Revolution and restore the monarchy.
 Their plan is to expose the Revolutionary leaders—hitherto thought of by the French populace as incorruptible patriots—as corrupt profiteers.
 While Andre-Louis is in France, working for the restoration, in Germany, the Regent of France attempts to seduce Andre-Louis's fiancée, Aline de Kercadiou.